jkurtak/journey-through-spring/docs/spring-core/events/README.md

 ## Spring Data - Domain Events with @DomainEvents and AbstractAggregateRoot
 [Spring Data](http://projects.spring.io/spring-data/) is one of the foundational projects that many other Spring projects are based on.
 We'll cover it deeper in another section but there is a really neat feature built-in releated to events.

 Spring Data follows the concept of [Domain Driven Design ](https://en.wikipedia.org/wiki/Domain-driven_design) and has a concept called Domain Events.
-Essentially if you have a managed Entity (a special kinda of Bean related to persistence) then Spring Data will look for a field annotated with [@DomainEvents](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/DomainEvents.html) and **automatically publishethose events for you when that Entity is acted upon**.
-Spring Data provided a convenient super class for you to extend with this functionality called [AbstractAggregateRoot](https://github.com/spring-projects/spring-data-commons/blob/master/src/main/java/org/springframework/data/domain/AbstractAggregateRoot.java).
+Essentially if you have a managed Entity (a special kinda of Bean related to persistence) then Spring Data will look for a field annotated with [@DomainEvents](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/DomainEvents.html) and **automatically publish those events for you when that Entity is acted upon**.
+Spring Data provides a convenient super class for you to extend with this functionality called [AbstractAggregateRoot](https://github.com/spring-projects/spring-data-commons/blob/master/src/main/java/org/springframework/data/domain/AbstractAggregateRoot.java).

 * **Read:** [Domain event publication from aggregate roots](https://spring.io/blog/2017/01/30/what-s-new-in-spring-data-release-ingalls#domain-event-publication-from-aggregate-roots)
 * **Read:** [Publishing domain events from aggregate roots](http://zoltanaltfatter.com/2017/06/09/publishing-domain-events-from-aggregate-roots/)

-Let's take an example where you've modeled a bidding system where people can **Bid** on an **Auction**.
+Take an example where you've modeled a bidding system where people can **Bid** on an **Auction**.
 I'm going to omit all the JPA annotations for simplicity and showcase the DomainEvents only.

+> You can see an entire application built with this on our github page called [jgBay](https://github.com/JahnelGroup/sample-applications/tree/master/jgBay).

-Let's define two interesting events:
+Here are two interesting events:

 ```kotlin
 class BidRemovedEvent(auction: Auction, var bid: Bid): AuctionEvent(auction)
 class BidAddedEvent(auction: Auction, var bid: Bid): AuctionEvent(auction)
 ```

+Notice although we're adding and removing Bids that the event is actually raised against an Auction.
+This is because in our modeling the Auction is the [Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html).

-We'll show only the **Auction** class because it has the interesting piece of code related to events.
-The
+Here is the **Auction** with the interesting piece of code related to events.

 ```kotlin
 /**